joshwrn/vscode-go-to-style/README.md

 # Go To Style README

-A simple vscode extension to go to a specific css/scss class by clicking on it where it's being used.
+A simple vscode extension to go to a specific css/scss class by clicking on the css module (`styles.wrapper`).

 ## Extension Link